 So, keep these changes in your mind while learning about paternity leave in Ireland.

 The COVID-19 epidemic made flexible work schedules more common by enabling staff to work both in the workplace and from home.
 Hybrid working is the term for this.
 Employees in Ireland now have the freedom to request remote work under the new Right to Demand Remote Working Bill 2022.
+Another law introduced to work alongside the working remotely policy was the employee’s Right to Disconnect.

 Wrapping Up